Efficient Imputation for Patch-based Missing Single-cell Data via Cluster-regularized Optimal Transport: Methodology

 where $C_{1,s}$ is the set of indices assigned to cluster $s$ in $X_1$, and similar for $C_{2,t}$.
 These cluster centers are then used to compute the Wasserstein distance between the complete data (from $X_1$) and the imputed data (from $X_2$).
 Let the two sets of cluster centers computed from $X_1, X_2$ be $\mathcal{C}_1$ and $\mathcal{C}_2$, respectively.
 Finally, we define the cluster-regularized OT loss as follows:

 The second term is a regularization term that encourages the cluster centers of the imputed data to align closely with the complete data.
 The constant $\alpha>0$ controls the trade-off between these two objectives.
+In all experiments, we fix the OT hyperparameters to $\epsilon = 0.1$ and $N_{\mathrm{SK}} = 100$ Sinkhorn iterations per OT evaluation, and optimize the imputed entries using Adam with learning rate $\eta = 10^{-2}$.
+Unless early stopping is triggered, the outer optimization is run for $T = 150$ iterations using mini-batches of l = 3000 rows from $X_1$ and $\hat{X}_2$.
 Since the overall distribution of the two data matrices is relatively similar, the relationship between each cluster is also similar, resulting in no order of magnitude difference between calculating the Sinkhorn distance between the entire data and using only the center points.
 Therefore, no additional adjustments are needed to $\alpha$.
 Finally, we illustrate the overall optimization strategy of CROT in Algorithm \ref{alg:crot}.

+\paragraph{Differentiability of the clustering step.} The clustering operation used in CROT (k-means) involves a discrete assignment step that is inherently non-differentiable.
+Specifically, the mapping from data points to cluster indices is defined through an $\arg\min$ operation over distances to centroids, which prevents gradients from propagating through the assignment variables.
+In our optimization procedure, we therefore treat the cluster assignments as fixed within each iteration.
+After performing k-means clustering on the sampled subsets of $X_1$ and $\hat{X}_2$, the assignments are held constant while computing cluster centroids and evaluating the cluster-regularized OT loss.

+Under this scheme, gradients are propagated only through the centroid computation and the Sinkhorn divergence terms.
+Since cluster centroids are defined as averages of assigned samples, they remain differentiable with respect to the underlying data entries in $\hat{X}_2$.
+The assignment step itself is recomputed at the beginning of each iteration, resulting in an alternating optimization procedure that interleaves discrete clustering updates with continuous gradient-based updates of the imputed matrix.

+This alternating strategy is commonly used in cluster-regularized learning objectives.
+While it does not provide gradients through the discrete assignment variables, in practice it yields stable optimization because the centroid updates provide smooth signals for the transport loss while the clustering step periodically refreshes the structural constraints.